sametz/chem-coding/guides/choosing_a_language.md

 {This will initially be a long document, but later it can be chunked into multiple .md files with links or a TOC}

+{TODO: edit for 1st vs 3rd person consistency.
+If this will be collaborative, 3rd is better.}

 If you are interested in programming, but don't know where to start, answering the question "What programming language should I learn?"